KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com/content/overview/status.md

 **Summary of Impact:**
 An update on the FTP-file-grabber-module caused an internal error in four FTP accounts where new devices were registered.
 This error has been fixed.
-No data has been deleted, and all missing measurements should have been loaded up to the KOLIBRI Cloud DB.
+No data has been deleted, and all missing measurements should have been loaded up to the PressureSuite Cloud DB.

 **Root Cause:**
 An error when creating paths to copy the measurement files to a new associated folder lead to ill-formed folders and files.
 This error caused an exception and the FTP account and the process of mitigation the new measurement files has been dropped for another 5min.